dyadav4/Cryptocurrency-prediction-/README.md

 global market shifts.
 The current Internet fueled global market is very much entangled.
 If one regional market begins to plummet, it can easily drag the others with it.
-Bitcoin, like the Euro, can freely move across many national borders, creating an environment that promotes global trade, mutual prosperity, and even peace.
+Bitcoin, like the Euro, can freely move across many national borders, creating an environment that promotes global trade, mutual prosperity, and even peace.</p>

-2.Strengths
+<h2>2.Strengths</h2>
-South America has seen a huge increase in bitcoin transactions, increasing 510% till 2019 and being dropped with 250% Bitcoin: A New Global Economy, 2015).
+<p>South America has seen a huge increase in bitcoin transactions, increasing 510% till 2019 and
+being dropped with 250% Bitcoin: A New Global Economy, 2015).
 In the past, different countries would convert their currency into US dollars to preserve their value.
 However, India has recently put restrictions on how many US dollars its citizens can convert.
 As a result, both a